 - Enter the vehicle and turn the screen on.

 - Tire Pressure Monitor

 - Drive the vehicle for a few minutes to reset the tire pressure values.

-You are not supposed to carry out TPMS reset to clear low-pressure tire warnings.
+You are not supposed to carry out a TPMS reset to clear low-pressure tire warnings.
 Use this option as a last resort and a tire gauge to ensure tire pressure is correct in all the tires.